na-na-hi/renget/archive/tmd2character_spike.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
 1. Silver Gummi | Gives +10 IQ points to Steel-Types.
 Gives +5 to other types.
-Tastes like sugar.
+Tastes like an iron tablet.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Pink Gummi | Gives +10 IQ points to Poison-Types.
+Gives +5 to other types.
+Tastes like sweet vinegar.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.